fractal-net/fractal/README.md

 <YOUR_INTERNAL_PORT> - replace this with the internal port your server is running on

-<YOUR_EXTERNAL_PORT> - replace this with the external port your server is running on (this entire flag is not needed if it's the same as internal port)
+<YOUR_EXTERNAL_PORT> - replace this with the external port your server is running on (this entire flag is not needed if it's the same as internal port-- but with runpod it is often different)

 <YOUR_WALLET_NAME> - replace this with the name of your coldkey